 TEXAS DIVORCE BASICS AND OVERVIEW

-This is a divorce reference guide to understanding divorce in Texas.
+This is a DIY divorce overview to help you understand the state of Texas divorce laws and basics.
 Each state has its own requirements, laws, and documentation, so we decided to gather it all in one location to make it easy and quick for you to find the information you need before, during and after your divorce.

 - Time Frame: The clerk sets a date for a hearing that cannot take place until a 60-day "cooling off" period transpires.
 Couples use this 60-day waiting period to finalize the settlement agreement and prepare the final divorce decree.

-- Statute Statutes: Texas Family Code, Chapter 6.
+- State Statutes: Texas Family Code, Chapter 6.

 - Name of Action: Decree of Divorce.